-Most swollen glands or lumps under the skin are not cause for concern.
-The glands (lymph nodes) on either side of the neck, under the jaw, or behind the ears commonly swell when you have a cold or sore throat.
+Most swollen glands or lumps under the skin aren't cause for concern.
+The glands (lymph nodes) on either side of the neck, under the jaw, or behind the ears often swell when you have a cold or sore throat.

-More serious infections may cause the glands to enlarge and become very firm and tender.
+More serious infections may cause the glands to get bigger and become very firm and tender.
 Glands can also swell and become tender after an injury, such as a cut or bite, or when a tumor or infection occurs in the mouth, head, or neck.

 Swollen glands and other lumps under the skin can be caused by many different things, including illness, infection, or another cause.

-Swollen glands commonly develop when the body fights infections from colds, insect bites, or small cuts.
-More serious infections may cause the glands to enlarge and become firm, hard, or tender.
+Swollen glands often occur when the body fights infections from colds, insect bites, or small cuts.
+More serious infections may cause the glands to get bigger and become firm, hard, or tender.
 Examples of such infections include:

 Types of noncancerous (benign) growths, which are usually harmless, include:

-Hernias or aneurysms are bulging sections in a muscle or blood vessel.
+Hernias and aneurysms are bulging sections in a muscle or blood vessel.
 A nodule is usually a growth on a gland.
-A hernia, aneurysm, or nodule may be felt under the skin but may not be visible.
-These types of lumps may need more medical evaluation.
+A hernia, aneurysm, or nodule may be felt under the skin.
+But you may not be able to see it.
+These types of lumps may need to be checked by a doctor.

 A lump caused by cancer is usually hard, irregularly shaped, and firmly fixed under the skin or deep in tissue.
-Although they usually do not cause pain, some types of cancerous lumps are painful.
-Most lumps are not caused by cancer.
+They usually don't cause pain.
+But some types of cancerous lumps are painful.
+Most lumps aren't caused by cancer.

 Swelling may also be caused by: